 Arterial Upper Extremity Doppler

 Yes No N/A

 Patient/ Room Prep

 Two identifiers were used in identifying the patient

 Patient history was obtained

-Properly identified self to patient
+3. Properly identified self to patient

 Scanning Technique

 Used appropriate transducer

 2. Used appropriate depth

 3. Used appropriate gain

 4. Adjusted TGC

 5. Adjusted focus

 Image production

 Correct annotation was used

 Vessels were imaged in the correct plane/location

-3. Vessels were measured in the correct plane/location
+Vessels were measured in the correct plane/location

 Patient Care

 Student interaction with patient/family and team members was courteous and professional.

 2. History and findings were appropriately documented

 3. Patient was observed for physical changes throughout the exam

 Image Evaluation/Protocol

 Student assessment of anatomy and pathology was accurate

-Upper extremity is evaluated with B- Mode, color and spectral Doppler through the entirety of the:
+Right and/or left upper extremity is evaluated and imaged in transverse without and with color at the following locations:

 a.
 Subclavian (prox & distal)

 b.
+Axillary

-Axillary c.
+c.
 Brachial (prox, mid, & distal)

 d.
 Radial e.
 Ulnar